Vitamin B1 (thiamine or aneurine):

 Vitamin B12 (cobalamin or cyanocobalamin)

-Vitamin B12 is antianemic because it plays an important role in erythropoiesis (manufacture of red blood cells).
+Vitamin B12 is anti-anemic, as it plays an important role in erythropoiesis (red blood cell production).

 - Maturation of red blood cells

-- Promotes the assimilation of carbohydrates, lipids and phosphorus
+- Promotes assimilation of carbohydrates, lipids and phosphorus

 - Promotes protein synthesis and assimilation